 You’re familiar with Gordon Ramsay, right?
 He’s the celebrity chef that built an empire on television.
 Ramsay is direct, honest, and confrontational.
 He’s brought in to work with owners of struggling restaurants.
-And he has an amazing track record.
+And he has an amazing track record of turning failing restaurants into successful businesses.

 How Gordon Ramsay Would Improve Your Radio Show